 The main account is, unimaginatively, called “Current Account”.
 Here are some of the features of the account:

-- Free transactions in the UK and in Europe (which can be rare to come by).
+- Free transactions in the UK and in Europe (a rarity and a big selling point of this account).

 - Mastercard contactless card.

 - Access to branches that are open longer than any other bank (e.g. they’re often open to 6 PM on a Saturday and 5 PM on a Sunday and they don’t close for bank holidays except over Christmas and New Year).

 - FSCS Protection means deposits up to £85,000 are protected in the unlikely event the bank goes into administration.

 - Current Account Switch Service means they will switch you from your old bank in 7 days without you needing to handle the closing of your old account or switching of Direct Debits and regular payments.